Unsupervised Large Language Model Alignment for Information Retrieval via Contrastive Feedback: Experimental Setup

 \subsection{Implementation Details}

-In our experiments, we employ Flan-T5 as the backbone of LLMs for English datasets, which is an encoder-decoder architecture.
-We perform experiments using Flan-T5 models with 770M, 3B, and 11B parameters, respectively.
-For the Chinese dataset, we utilize BELLE-7B-2M as the backbone of LLMs, which is a decoder-only architecture and achieve promising instruction-following ability in Chinese.
-Although GPT3.5 and GPT4 demonstrate superior performance, the undisclosed parameters hinder the training and evaluation of RLCF.
-We use Contriever~\cite{izacard2021unsupervised} as the retriever $M$ in RLCF.
+We only utilize the corpus of summarization datasets (i.e., LCSTS and Gigaword) to conduct RLCF optimization and other model-based LLM alignment methods.
+Subsequently, inference is directly performed for the optimized LLM, followed by comparative analysis.
+In our experiments, we employ FLAN-T5~\cite{chung2022scaling} as the backbone of LLMs for English datasets, which is an encoder-decoder architecture.
+We perform experiments using FLAN-T5 models with 770M, 3B, and 11B parameters, respectively.
+For the Chinese dataset, we utilize BELLE-7B-2M~\cite{BELLE}, which is a decoder-only architecture and achieve promising instruction-following ability in Chinese.
+Although GPT-3.5 and GPT-4 demonstrate superior performance, the undisclosed parameters hinder the training and evaluation of alignment.
+We use Contriever~\cite{izacard2021unsupervised} as the unsupervised dual-encoder $M$ in RLCF.
+Each document is limited to the first 512 tokens, and any tokens beyond 512 are truncated.
+The $\lambda$ in Equation~\ref{eq:batched-rr} is 10, and the group size used in our experiments is 32, i.e., $|\mathbb{G}|$ is 32.
+The sparse retrieval method used in document expansion experiments is BM25~\cite{robertson2009probabilistic}, implemented by Anserini~\footnote{https://github.com/castorini/anserini} with default parameters.

-Due to the limited computational resources, we employ OpenDelta~\cite{hu2023opendelta} for parameter-efficient tuning (i.e., LoRA) implementation for all LLMs, except for Flan-T5 with 770M parameters.
-To maximize the efficient utilization of GPU memory, we optimize all the parameters in Flan-T5 with 770M parameters, the last 23 layers of Flan-T5 with 3B parameters, the last 4 layers of Flan-T5 with 11B parameters, and the last 12 layers of BELLE-7B-2M, respectively.
-In text generation, we simply use the greedy decoding strategy.
+To maximize the efficient utilization of GPU memory, we optimize all the parameters in FLAN-T5 with 770M parameters, the last 23 layers of FLAN-T5 with 3B parameters, the last 4 layers of FLAN-T5 with 11B parameters, and the last 12 layers of BELLE-7B-2M, respectively.
+During text generation, we simply use the greedy decoding strategy.

 All experiments are implemented with PyTorch and Huggingface.
 DeepSpeed with ZeRO stage 2 is utilized for efficient training.
 All the training and evaluation are conducted on 8 NVIDIA Tesla A100 GPUs (with 40G RAM).